jbkunst/R-D3-SNA-Course-Example/readme.md

 - Star network
 - Linear network

-The values for a node are calculated according
+The values for a node are calculated according its own network.
+The nodes and links are not considered in the same big network.